Description

 A dark fable about love and innocence and beauty in an ever darker world.

 There’s a city on an island in the Pacific that can only be reached by ferry, a city where a mechanic named Frank opens a garage with his old friend Charlie, and in which they each marry women they love but with whom they cannot have children.
-There are drugs on the streets of this city that take away pain for strings of minutes and bring synthetic rapture; and it is these streets that give each couple babies that they find abandoned under strange circumstances, babies that that they bring into their homes and raise as their own.
+There are drugs on the streets of this city that take away pain for strings of minutes and bring synthetic rapture; and it is these streets that give each couple babies that they find abandoned under strange circumstances.
 The boy they name Daphnis, and the girl Chloe.

-And so begins a book unlike anything else in Colin McAdam’s oeuvre, a modern retelling of an ancient story, a dark fable about love and innocence in an even darker world.
+And so begins a book unlike anything else in Colin McAdam’s oeuvre, a modern retelling of an ancient story.
 Part Ovid and part True Romance, and narrated by Eros himself, Daphnis and Chloe offers a pulpy meditation on love and beauty, of people triumphing over darkness by wrestling deep within it, of the solace of art, and of the simple but profound pleasure provided to a blind old man as he holds his wife’s hand and listens to an increasingly familiar story.

 Praise for Daphnis and Chloe